 Celestron boasts its own Starbright coating that brings you better light transmission for clearer images and much more accurate focus with next to no aberrations.

 With its long focal length, you’ll have great viewing and some wonderful magnifications.
 This works so well because the Celestron NexStar 8SE gathers up to 77% more light than other NexStar models due to the longer optical tube.

 This will ensure that the larger aperture of this telescope allows you to see galaxies and nebulae in impressive detail, with high magnification, which is perfect for observing planets and the Moon comfortably and easily.

 When it comes to optics, you cannot go wrong with the Celestron NexStar 8SE, as you can see so much with this telescope, and it’s so simple to focus, explore and use.

-By far the greatest feature with the mount is the GoTo technology, that can select up to 40,000 objects and automatically point to it for you to be able to see planets, stars, clusters and galaxies.
+By far, the greatest feature of the mount is the GoTo technology, which can select up to 40,000 objects and automatically point to them for you to be able to see planets, stars, clusters, and galaxies.

 What you should know is that the mount can become jiggly in high magnifications, especially if you have heavy accessories.

 This mount can take eight AA batteries if you’re on the go, but it is best to use this as a backup, and use a power supply cord instead, as if the power is lost, you will need to realign and reboot it anyways.